yqhu/omni_perf/README.md

 ![Example output flame chart](imgs/omni_perf_flamechart.png)

 ## More examples
 The two examples below were run on an AWS g4dn.12xlarge instance with 4 Nvidia T4 GPUs.
 The serial data copy pattern of DataParallel is obvious on GPU utilization sequence.
+On the other hand, it is also clear that pyinstrument is not able to profile other processes.

 ### PyTorch DataParallel multi GPU training
     python omni_perf.py -s 0.25 -o dp_output examples/pytorch_train_dp.py